Blog Layout

 Roger Cornette

-As a rental property owner, you know even the best tenants are likely to move out eventually.
+As a landlord, you know even the best tenants are likely to move out eventually.
 To make sure things end smoothly for both parties, you’ll want to write them a move-out letter.

-Generally speaking, a move-out letter serves two important purposes.
+Generally speaking, a notice to vacate letter serves two important purposes.
 For one, it helps the tenant know the day they need to leave the property.
 This helps minimize holdover tenancies, where the tenant continues to stay even after their lease has expired.

 The other benefit of a move-out letter is being able to outline the actions that a tenant must take before vacating.
 And by doing so, it helps reduce the risk of disputes later on after they've left.
 Keep reading to learn more about move-out letters and what information you should include.